letemCODE/PowerBI-Dashboard-project/README.md

   - Drill down into specific data by clicking on charts.
   - Filter using slicers (e.g., Date, Region).
   - Hover over visuals to view detailed tooltips.

+## 6. License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.